grouparoo/app-example-csv/README.md

 ## Next steps

+First, you will need to run `npm install`.

-You could create a destination to send these profiles to.
+Then, you could create a destination to send these profiles to.
 For example, for Mailchimp:

 ```sh